What is eCommerce A/B Testing?

 Test banner imagery, product highlights and other graphic elements within your email content to evaluate what motivates your users to convert.
 Although content will vary from email to email, marketers can use this information to identify trends and inform future marketing correspondence.

-When setting up your A/B test there are a few settings to determine.
+When setting up your eCommerce A/B test, there are a few settings to determine.
 First, just like an experiment, you will need to determine your variable.
 The variable should be the only thing that is different between your two alternatives.

 Set Distribution Percentages